victordremov/explore-ham-10000/README.md

 Dermatologists are unavailable e.g. in rural or remote areas | same as previous | same as previous | Basic diagnostics is accessible even in rural and remote areas
 Patients want to verify their diagnosis | Find out cost and impact on health of misclassification for each (true class, predicted class) pair and train model that performs comparable to human experts | Make an online tool to classify dermatoscopic images | Accessible "second opinion" leads to lower rate of medical errors which is beneficial for society.
 Also it is a strong marketing tool for company

-## Base solution prototyping
+## Building model prototype
 This chapter aims to build a prototype and describe it in a way that is can be interpreted by doctors.
 No fine-tuning here, it is too early for this - problems to be solved are yet to be chosen and evaluation metrics are tightly connected with them.
 So the goal is to build a model to interview medical community experts (dermatologists, oncologists) and validate it.
 During such a discussion we will focus on areas of application, comparative analysis with human diagnostics, artefacts, other input from experts.

 The process of building prototype is described below.

-### Explore different model architectures / hyper parameter settings and compare their performance.
+### Exploring different model architectures / hyper parameter settings and compare their performance.

 4 models were built.
 They are similar but differ by set of used features.
-Model 1 - logistic regression, Models 2-4 - are convolutional neural networks based on DenseNet201 architecture.
+Model 1 - logistic regression, Models 2-4 - are convolutional neural networks (CNN) based on DenseNet201 architecture.

 1. Logistic regression on one-hot encoded sex, age and lesion's localization.
 Images are ignored.